juanfernandes/juanfernandes-uk/src/blog/exploring-the-benefits-of-http-2.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: Exploring the benefits of HTTP2
+title: "Exploring the benefits of HTTP2"
-description: Since this website is hosted on Netlify & they serve websites using the HTTP/2 protocol I've started exploring the benefits of it
+description: "Since this website is hosted on Netlify & they serve websites using the HTTP/2 protocol I've started exploring the benefits of it"
 keywords:
   - "#MayThe4thBeWithYou"
   - vanilla javascript
   - JavaScript
   - jQuery
   - partial
   - http/2 protocol
   - HTTP/2
   - static site generator
   - nunjucks
   - eleventy
   - jamstack
-customPostImg: 'intro--code-img'
+customPostImg: "intro--code-img"
-postImage: 'v1579162296/computer-18363301920-1.jpg'
+postImage: "v1579162296/computer-18363301920-1.jpg"
-date: 2020-05-03T23:00:00.000+00:00
+date: 2020-05-03T23:00:00Z
 tags:
   - development
 ---
-Now that this website is hosted on [Netlify](https://www.netlify.com) and they serve websites using the [HTTP/2 protocol](https://developer.mozilla.org/en-US/docs/Glossary/HTTP_2) I've started exploring the benefits of it and what I need to change to take advantage of those benefits.
+Now that this website is hosted on [Netlify](https://www.netlify.com) and they serve websites using the [HTTP/2 protocol](https://developer.mozilla.org/en-US/docs/Glossary/HTTP_2) I've started exploring the benefits of it and what I need to change to take advantage of those benefits.{.lead}

 > HTTP/2 is a major revision of the HTTP network protocol.
 The primary goals for HTTP/2 are to reduce latency by enabling full request and response multiplexing, minimize protocol overhead via efficient compression of HTTP header fields, and add support for request prioritization and server push.  - MDN Web Docs